thiagokokada/graalvm-nix/README.md

 ## Example

-See [this PR](https://github.com/thiagokokada/babashka/pull/1) for an example on how to use this repository to compile GraalVM applications.
+See [this PR](https://github.com/thiagokokada/babashka/pull/1) for an example on how to convert a non-trivial GraalVM native-image application ([Babashka](https://github.com/babashka/babashka/)) to use this repository instead.

 ## Known issues